bestrocker221/oracle-cloud-terraform/README.md

-# oracle-cloud-terraform
+# Terraform for Oracle Cloud Free Tier
 Terraform project to create the VMs allowed by the Oracle Cloud Free Tier + Ansible post deployment automation

-This repo will deploy two **VM.Standard.E2.1.Micro** instances allowed by the Oracle free tier.
+This repo will deploy two **VM.Standard.E2.1.Micro** instances allowed by the Oracle free tier. (no need to have billing account)

 # Steps to deploy
 ## Step 1.
 Create API key